vokya/english-for-designers/05-voice-tone/index.md

 # Voice & Tone

-In my communication w
+In my communication I want to come across as inteligent but accesible.

 ## Voice

 Introduction to section…

-1. …
+1 friendly
-2. …
+2.use of emoji
 3. …

 ## Tone